Frequently asked questions |

 What will happen exactly?

-You will answer a questionnaire regarding exposure to HIV before counselling.
 Then, you will talk with an experienced nurse, who will counsel you regarding future avoidance of risk and who will answer any questions you may have.
-At the end of this counselling session, the nurse will stick your finger to obtain blood for the rapid HIV test.
-Results are available 20 minutes later.

 How about confidentiality?

-You can get an appointment for the test anonymously.
 All medical professionals must respect confidentiality, which includes everything that is said during the counselling session.

 Is it possible to have an appointment by phone?